Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ## Instructions
 First SSH into your first Manager Node
 ` ssh -t ubuntu@<First_manager_node_IP> `
-Run these commands on manager1 (Whatever server you decide!)
+Run the bellow commands on this Manager 1 node (Whatever server you decide!)
 Make sure all your nodes are using the same password

 This command will point to the most recent version of my script, and executes it.